Introduction

 5. Click Save and enable the configuration.

-Step 4: Provide Azure AD Information to Oloid
+Step 4: Provide Microsoft Entra ID Information to Oloid

-Share the following details of your Azure AD tenant with Oloid for final configuration:
+Share the following details of your Microsoft Entra ID tenant with Oloid for final configuration:

 Configuration Detail | Value |